-- Mow grasses and remove material.
+- Remove birch in centre of glade allowing density of heather and wild flowers to increase - Allow birch regeneration to reach glade sides to create less severe boundary - Coppice woodland edge on long term rotation (12-15 years) so as to create woodland edge/ecotone - Remove any bracken by cutting in mid June and late July and removal material.
+Repeat for 3- 4 years or until under control. - In year 2 deer fence edge to allow for natural regeneration.
+If insufficient regrowth by year 5 plant with woodland edge species. - Mow grasses and remove material.
 Cut grass at 3 different sward heights.
 Divide ride into three parallel zones.
-Cut the central area to a short sward twice yearly-first cut in March second cut in October.
+Cut the central area to a short sward twice yearly-cut in October.
 Cut the second zone (2-3 metres), on an 4-year cycle; again at the same times as for the central zone.
-Cut the third zone (2-3 metres), on an 8 year cycle following the same time frame as above. - Clear encroaching silver birch an a yearly cycle.
+Cut the third zone (2-3 metres), on an 8 year cycle following the same time frame as above.

-Compartment 5i: Cleared Area of Oak ASNW with Heather Regeneration
+Compartment 5h: Cleared Area of Oak ASNW with Heather Regeneration

-- Remove 80% holly leaving best individual trees for butterflies (e.g. holly blue), and as feed source for small birds - · Remove all birch/rhododendron and control regrowth - Coppice suitable trees below 15cm DBH around edge of glade - Control bracken by cutting in mid June and late July and remove material.
-Repeat for 3-4 years or until under control.
-Spray with herbicide (Asulox), as directed if cutting not meeting required specifications - · Allow heather to regenerate
+- Maintain holly at 10 % coverage leaving best individual trees for butterflies (e.g. holly blue), and as feed source for small birds - Continue to remove all birch/rhododendron and control regrowth - Control bracken by cutting in mid June and late July and remove material.
+Repeat for 3-4 years or until under control. - Allow heather to regenerate

-Compartment 5j: Oak Dominated ASNW
+Compartment 5i: Oak Dominated ASNW